 - Actual-Cash Value (ACV): This is a more affordable policy premium.
 However, you will only be reimbursed the cost of replacement or repairs minus the depreciated value of the item.

 - Replacement Cost Policy: This type of insurance policy typically comes with a higher premium, but covers the full cost of either repairing or replacing damaged items and/or property damage.

-You can contact one of our qualified agents and they'll guide you through the process to find the right liability insurance policy with the right insurance company.
-To get a business policy for your company, contact us using the form above for more information—and receive a free insurance quote in just minutes.
+You want to make sure your business is well-protected.
+You can contact one of our qualified agents and they'll guide you through the process to find the right liability insurance policy for your small business.
+Contact us using the form above for more information—and receive a free insurance quote in just minutes.